 In a bid to avoid the daily monotony of being stuck bumper-to-bumper on yet another California freeway, my eyes begin to glaze over like this city's signature smoggy haze, and my idle mind sinks back to my first encounter with Nate Berkus and Jeremiah Brent.
 I'm battling L.A. traffic en-route to interior designers Berkus and Brent's house for a photoshoot that's been a year in the making.

-I had been seated next to them at an event at the hip restaurant Ysabel two years earlier (they later explained to me it was one of their favorite places for date night), which had opened at lunch especially for them.
-The event was very intimate and exclusive, yet Berkus and Brent made me feel like we were old friends catching up at home after an extended break.
+Prior, I had been seated next to them at an event at the hip restaurant Ysabel in 2016 (one of their favorite places for date night), which opened for lunch especially for them.
+The event was intimate and exclusive, yet Berkus and Brent made me feel like we were old friends catching up at home after an extended break.
 We laughed as they cracked countless jokes and shared intimate stories while we broke bread and drank wine.
-I was still fairly new to L.A. then, however, I walked away that day with a huge smile on my face, having made a couple of new friends.
+I was still fairly new to L.A. then, however, that day I walked away with a huge smile on my face, having made a couple of new friends.

-But this, as I soon learned, on the many occasions I've been lucky enough to be in their company, is how they treat everyone around them.
+But this is how they treat everyone around them.
 You see, despite all of their success and accolades, there are zero egos with them, none of the typical celebrity fanfare, and definitely no air kisses.
-Berkus and Brent are as genuine as they come, with big hearts and even bigger bear hugs when you greet them.
-They are incredibly generous with their time and value soulful connections over frivolous small talk.
-Their love is truly spellbinding and it's captured all of us.
+Berkus and Brent are as genuine as they come, with big hearts, and when you greet them, even bigger bear hugs.
+They are generous with their time and value soulful connections over frivolous small talk.
+Their love is spellbinding and it certainly captured the entire MyDomaine crew.

-It's in their enchanting L.A. home where they now raise their two children, Poppy, 3, and Oskar, 6 months, that you can really feel that love.
-Yes, this house has all the grandeur and architectural beauty you'd expect from the renowned celebrity designers, but it pulsates with a love and energy that I can literally feel as I walk through the front door.
+You can really feel that love that's in their enchanting L.A. home, where they now raise their two children, Poppy, 3, and Oskar, 6 months.
+Yes, this house has all the grandeur and architectural beauty you'd expect from the renowned celebrity interior designers, but it pulsates with an energy that I immediately feel as I walk through the front door.
 Their house feels like home.

 As I step inside their grand entryway, I see Berkus and Brent pull up outside in their sweats.
-They've just returned from a spin class, and as Brent walks over to greet me with a hug, he apologizes for looking so disheveled and tired (he looks anything but, of course), blaming late nights with baby Oskar and pulling an all-nighter for a client move-in nearby.
+They've just returned from a spin class, and as Brent walks over to greet me with a hug, he apologizes for looking so disheveled and tired (he looks anything but, of course).
+He blames late nights with baby Oskar and a recent all-nighter for a client move-in nearby.
 "You should see this house, it's gorgeous," he beams.

-As they head up the Spanish-inspired iron staircase to get ready for our portrait shots and video interview (you'll be crying with laughter and all the feels when you watch it above too), my team and I tour the beautiful house with our jaws on the floor, taking it all in, one room at a time.
+As they head up the Spanish-inspired iron staircase to get ready for our portrait shots and video interview (you'll be crying with laughter and feel all the feels when you watch it above, too), my team and I tour the beautiful house, our jaws dragging the floor, taking it all in awe, one room at a time.
 But it's not until we step outside that we see why the couple decided on this Spanish Colonial property built in 1928.

-An impressive 200-year-old oak tree literally takes our breath away (it even has its own arborist).
-Brent tells me it was seeing this tree (which even has its own arborist) that compelled them to sign on the dotted line for this house.
+An impressive 200-year-old oak tree takes our breath away.
+Brent tells me it was seeing this tree (which even has its own arborist) that compelled them to sign on the dotted line to make this house their own.
 "I could just envision our daughter climbing it, and I was sold," he says.
-This is actually where we take our first shot of the day, and it left the whole crew all glassy-eyed and emotional.
+This is where we take our first shot of the day, and it left the whole crew glassy-eyed and emotional.

 But Berkus and Brent are in the business of emotions.
-Their forte is creating inspiring environments that tell the story of the people who live there.
-That very philosophy formed the basis of their new furniture collection for Living Spaces.
-"We want people to tell their own stories in the home," Berkus tells me.
-"We're not dictatorial in terms of what we think anyone else should be living with, but if we provide the silhouette and the shape and the option at prices that people can afford."
+Their forte is creating inspiring environments that illuminate the story of the people who live there.
+That very philosophy formed the basis of their furniture collection, in collaboration with Living Spaces.
+"We want people to tell their own stories in the home," Berkus tells MyDomaine.
+"We're not dictatorial in terms of what we think anyone else should be living with."

-They both wanted to give people the freedom to experiment and to explore elements of design they hadn't before.
-"We really encourage that," he adds.
-"The whole idea was an affordable luxury—creating sofas that look like Jean Michel Frank and they're like $1000."
+With this furniture collection, they both wanted to give people the freedom to experiment and to explore elements of design they hadn't before.
+"We really encourage that," Berkus adds.
+"The whole idea was an affordable luxury—creating sofas that look like Jean Michel Frank and they're like $1,000."

-Even at the tender age of three-and-a-half, Poppy already has a vocabulary about design.
-"We took her to a project that we just completed, and there's a little girl who lives there that she's friends with," Berkus turns to Brent as he's retelling the story, and their eyes both light up at the fond memory.
+Even at the tender age of three-and-a-half, Poppy already has a vocabulary for design.
+"We took her to a project that we just completed, and there's a little girl who lives there that she's friends with," Berkus turns to Brent as he recounts the story, and their eyes both light up at the memory.
 "Poppy came home and told everybody exactly what her friend had in her room, down to the color of the wallpaper, and it was the craziest thing.
 We didn't realize that she was taking it all in, because we didn't discuss it with her."